cjgriscom/NodeFramework/README.md

 NodeFramework
 ===========

-The who-knows-how-old framework that I use in my Java servlets.
-Desperately needs a makeover.
+Version 2 of the framework that I use in my Java servlets.
-See http://quirkygaming.com for a working example.
+See http://quirkycubes.com for a working example.